Skip to main content

 By default, the SDK uses your bundle identifier for the redirect URI (com.yourapp.bundle://oauth/callback).
 You can customize this:

 Make sure the redirect URI matches what you configured in the Whop Dashboard > Developer > App > OAuth.
-When a user navigates to a chat view, the OAuth flow is triggered automatically if they’re not already authenticated.
+When a user navigates to a chat view, the SDK automatically triggers the OAuth flow if they’re not already authenticated.
 You can also trigger sign-in and sign-out manually:

 Tracking authentication state

-Use the .whopAuthState modifier to reactively track whether the user is signed in:
+Use the .whopAuthState modifier to reactively track whether the user has signed in:

 Pre-filling tokens

-If you already have the user’s Whop tokens from another source, such as a web OAuth flow or tokens synced from your backend, you can pre-fill them to skip the sign-in webview on first launch.
+If you already have the user’s Whop tokens from another source, you can pre-fill them to skip the sign-in webview on first launch.
+Sources include a web OAuth flow or tokens synced from your backend.
 This is optional and only relevant if your users have already authenticated with Whop elsewhere.

-The SDK extracts the token expiration from the JWT and handles refresh automatically.
-If the pre-filled tokens expire and can’t be refreshed, the normal OAuth flow kicks in.
+The SDK extracts the token expiration from the JSON Web Token (JWT) and handles refresh automatically.
+If the SDK can’t refresh expired pre-filled tokens, the normal OAuth flow starts.

 Next steps